Gulnur-Altan/BB-Scenario/go/go-intro-8/en_step2.md

 	}
 }
 ```
-If you see this output ,you can continue
+If you see this correct output ,you can continue..

 *1* \
 *2* \